Aggie01/Credit_Risk_Analysis/README.md

 ![](image%203.jpg)

-- Classification Report: for "high risk" precision is very low (0.01) and recall is at acceptable level (0.61).
+- Classification Report: for "high risk" precision is very low (0.01) and recall is low as well (0.61).
 This means that there is a good amount of predicted values that are incorrect).
-For "low risk", precision is ideal at (1.0) and recall is 0.70.
+For "low risk", precision is ideal at (1.0) and recall is at acceptable level of 0.70.
 High scores for both show that the model is returning accurate results; however, with quite low accuracy_score of 66%.

 ![](image%204.jpg)